Bulat-Ziganshin/FastECC/README.md

-When M<=N, first operation on p is iNTT(2N), third operation on p' is NTT(N) since we need to compute p'(x) values only at N points corresponding to original data, and rest is either O(N) or operations on l(x) that is performed only once, so overall decoding is 1.5-3 times slower than iNTT(N)+NTT(M) operations performed on encoding.
+When M<=N, first operation on p is iNTT(2N), third operation on p' is NTT(N) since we need to compute p'(x) values only at N points corresponding to original data, and rest is either O(N) or operations on l(x) that is performed only once, so overall decoding is 1.5-3 times slower than iNTT(N)+NTT(M) operations required for encoding.

 <a name="roadmap"/>